trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

    ```

    The mesh file will be saved in `<folder>` with the name `<projectName>.mesh`.
 A HOHQMesh control file
-   is automatically created from the contents of the project dictionary and is also saved in that folder
+   is automatically created from the contents of the `Project` and is also saved in that folder
    with the name `<projectName>.control`.
 This control file can be read in again later and modified,
    remeshed, etc. The function `generate_mesh` will print the mesh information and statistics, and will
    plot the mesh as in the figure above, if a plot is otherwise visible.